strato-net/strato-platform/stripe-ps/README.md

 **Returns** a list of addresses in the `data` field of the response.

 ##### POST `/customer/address`
-Adds an address using information from the JSON body.
+Adds an address using the following information from the JSON body:
 ```
 {
   commonName: string,